lmmx/pyd2ts-demo/README.md

 2. **Runtime Type Checking**: Implement runtime type checking in TypeScript/JavaScript to validate the generated test data against the TypeScript interface.

-This might be a bit of an alien concept to Python service developers, but it could be useful to generate dummy data (or simply capture and store real data).
+This might be a bit of an alien concept to Python service developers: to record examples of input data for the purpose of runtime type checks on a consumer interface, but it could be useful to generate dummy data (or simply capture and store real data).
 There might be crossover here with Pytest stored values via frameworks like `inline-snapshot` (snapshot testing of course came from Jest).